• Skip to main content

 If you have leftovers, don’t let them go bad!
 Keep it refrigerated with a thin layer of olive oil to slow down the oxidation process of basil.
 You can also freeze pesto which I find the most convenient (Tip: buy basil in season and make a large batch to freeze for the best flavor!).
 For freezing the pesto, fill the pesto in silicone ice cube trays then remove and place them in a container or reusable ziplock bag for up to 6 months.
 Don’t forget to date your frozen items!

-Basil walnut pesto sauce in a bowl
+condiment in a bowl

 Vegetarian Pasta Recipes You Might Like